wp-plugins/rvg-optimize-database/readme.txt

 = Why do I see 'InnoDB table: skipped...'? =
 * That's because optimizing InnoDB tables is not really efficient, so change the table type to MyISAM to have them being optimized.
+* Update: if you want to optimize your InnoDB tables too, just check the 'Optimize InnoDB tables too' option on the settings page

 = I scheduled the optimization for 8pm but it runs at 6pm (my local time) =
 * The scheduler uses the local time of the web server which can differ from your own local time